nino749/JabUB/README.md

 # JabUB
 JabUB is a Discord bot.
 Jab includes a Tickets and Music system.
 Tickets are based of threads, to give the moderators a better experience.
-The Music funktion can play Music from YouTube and YouTube Music.
+The Music function can play music (duh~) from YouTube and YouTube Music.
 It also supports listening to live Radio.